harshaanth/SQL-Case-Study-Projects/README.md

 # SQL Case Study Projects

 ## Overview
-This repository contains a series of SQL case studies designed to enhance your skills in database querying and business intelligence.
-Each case study involves writing and executing SQL queries to retrieve specific data sets from provided databases.
-The projects showcase practical applications of SQL in real-world business scenarios.
+This repository houses a collection of SQL case studies meticulously crafted to demonstrate and enhance my proficiency in database querying and business intelligence.
+Each case study entails the composition and execution of SQL queries to extract specific data sets from the provided databases.
+The projects elucidate practical applications of SQL within contemporary business contexts.

 ## Projects Included